Constructing elusive functions with help of evaluation mappings: Acknowledgements

 \section{Acknowledgements}

 I am indebted to Pavel Pudlak for his support, stimulating helpful discussions and critical remarks.
-I am thankful to Gerhard Pfister for his explanation of their results in \cite{G-P2007}, to Ran Raz for his motivating lecture in Prague \cite{Raz2009b}, and to Sasha Sivatsky for his helpful remarks.
+I am thankful to Gerhard Pfister for his explanation of their results in \cite{G-P2007}, to Ran Raz for his motivating lecture in Prague \cite{Raz2009b}, and to Sasha Sivatsky for his helpful remarks and to Partha Mukhopadhyay for stimulating discussions.
 A part of this note has been written during my visit of MSRI, Berkeley, GIT, Atlanta, and ASSMS, Government College University, Lahore-Pakistan.
 I thank these institutions for their hospitality and financial support.